by Ross Browne

 I don’t want to give away much about this terrific novel, but one thing that struck me about it is that the authors have pulled off something masterfully that so often doesn’t work when it comes to management of point of view: they kind of go where they want as needed without much attention to rhythm or balance or proportion.
 After one chapter from Amy’s POV, they spend thirteen chapters in Kincaid’s viewpoint.
 The next two are from his girlfriend’s.
 Then it’s back to Kincaid and from that point on, things alternate a fair bit between the POVs of major characters in the book.
 Later in the story we get into Owen Brandt’s viewpoint and at least once his girlfriend Margie’s.
 We also get into Shockey’s head a time or two.

-So all in all, I’d Give South of Hell kudos for being a terrific example of a very compelling opening and also an example of terrific management of pretty complicated multiple third person viewpoints.
+So all in all, I’d give South of Hell kudos for being a terrific example of a very compelling opening and also an example of terrific management of pretty complicated multiple third-person viewpoints.
 The book is deftly plotted but also character driven.
-These characters aren’t the most likable in the world—I don’t think the author intends them to be—but they seem very real and the subplots they bring to the table enhance the overall story without ever serving as a distraction from the main plot.
+These characters aren’t the most likable in the world—I don’t think the authors intend them to be—but they seem very real and the subplots they bring to the table enhance the overall story without ever serving as a distraction from the main plot.
 I found Owen Brandt to be extraordinarily well drawn and truly frightening, despite being rather one-dimensionally evil.

 I’d recommend South of Hell not only as a great read but also as a good role model for anyone studying the art of the thriller, especially from a structural standpoint.
-The plot starts strong and quickly gets more interesting and intense, with plenty of well conceived surprises along the way.
-It’s a well crafted book that keeps readers guessing and makes for one heck of an entertaining read.
+The plot starts strong and quickly gets more interesting and intense, with plenty of surprises along the way.
+It’s a well-crafted book that keeps readers guessing and makes for one heck of an entertaining read.